 Most publications in the Library are reports, journal articles, conference proceedings or book chapters.
 The Library also contains some slide presentations and videos.
-See Advanced Search for searching the Library for videos and presentations.
+See Search Tips on searching the Library for videos and presentations.

 The Library excludes newspaper and newsletter articles as well as advertisements.
 The Library does not accept items that lack a clear title, a clear author (person or organization), or a clear publication year.
 Publications that are too far outside the scope of the Library are excluded.